This post will be updated as the workshop leaders develop their descriptions. Stay tuned for update notifications!

 Myron S. Steeves, Rev. John C. King, Spencer E. Johnson

-This workshop will begin to form the core network for Sr. and Jr. Wardens and others responsible for planning and understanding group dynamics and need for an emergency response plan prior to having an incident and the resultant liability.
+This workshop will begin to form the core network for Sr. and Jr. Wardens and others responsible for planning and understanding the local church, church plant or fledgling disciple-gathering group dynamics and need for a potential emergency response plan prior to having an incident and the resultant liability.
 Fr.
-King will present an actual model created for his members should a natural disaster occur and how they create a network to ensure every member is accounted for and has a safe location to retreat to should an evacuation be required.
+King will present an actual model created for his members should a natural disaster occur and how they create a network to ensure every member is accounted for and have a safe location to retreat to should an evacuation be required.
 Other emergency situations and planning will be highlighted to begin a conversation with all congregations of any size.
 Our Chancellor will provide a brief overview of the legal liability issues involved and how best to address them for the local situation whether start-up, church plant, small-to-large congregation, and deanery.
 Every rector should send at least one person to act as their point-person in this critical area of church life.

 Myron S. Steeves is the Diocesan Chancellor and specializes in Church and Non-Profit Organizational Law.
 The Rev. John C. King is a bi-vocational priest completing 29 years as a physician in the U.S. Navy; he previously served as Director of Medical Services and as Deputy Commander for a Navy humanitarian mission offering medical and disaster response services to 8 countries in Central/South America and the Caribbean.
 Spencer E. Johnson is President & Co-Chairman of the Diocese of Western Anglicans.